ryzhpolsos/winboottext/README.md

 1. Make sure you have Visual Studio and Git installed
 2. Open "x64 Native Tools Command Prompt for VS _&lt;version&gt;_" from the start menu and navigate to the folder where you want to place winboottext
 3. Clone the repository: `git clone https://github.com/ryzhpolsos/winboottext`
-4. Install all dependencies and run first build: `build /d`
+4. Use `build /d` to install all dependencies and run first build
 5. Use `build` to re-build winboottext without dependency installation.

 ## License